Vitamin C (Ascorbic Acid)

 CLINICAL STUDIES

-- ^ abcd Bailey DM, et al. Oxidative stress, inflammation and recovery of muscle function after damaging exercise: effect of 6-week mixed antioxidant supplementation.
+- ^ abcd Bailey DM, et al. Oxidative stress, physical strain and recovery of muscle function after damaging exercise: effect of 6-week mixed antioxidant supplementation.
 Eur J Appl Physiol.
 (2011)

 - ^ abc Yfanti C, et al. Role of vitamin C and E supplementation on IL-6 in response to training.
 J Appl Physiol.
 (2012)